 * The campfire stew filling can be used as a vegan sloppy Joes filling, if you would like a different recipe for Vegan Sloppy Joes then do have a look at our favourite one.

-* A grain such as Quinoa, couscous, rice, or barley
+* A cooked grain such as Quinoa, couscous, rice, or barley.

 * I often serve my family's campfire stew with mashed potatoes and steamed cabbage.
-My kids enjoy nutritional yeast flakes mixed through the cabbage once its cooked.
+My kids like nutritional yeast flakes mixed through the cabbage once it's cooked.
 Even our 2 dogs love cabbage with nutritional yeast!

 * As well as mashed potatoes, any mash is delicious with campfire stew such as mashed turnips [rutabaga], mashed celeriac, mashed carrots and parsnips, or try this Old Fashioned British Champ which is a tasty mix of mashed potatoes, mashed carrots, and cabbage.